 3. Lighting conditions

 The type and quality of light can significantly affect how a color is perceived.
-For instance, the same tooth may appear different under incandescent lighting compared to natural daylight.
+For instance, the same tooth may appear differently under incandescent lighting than natural daylight.

 4. Metamerism